'Huge, huge, huge error': Warren Buffett on Wells Fargo's handling of ethics line calls

 Related: Warren Buffett talks IBM, airlines, Apple at annual meeting

-He also slammed the Wells Fargo's incentive system for employees, noting that workers were paid, graded and promoted based on the number of services they sold to customers.
+Buffett also slammed the Wells Fargo's incentive system for employees, noting that workers were paid, graded and promoted based on the number of services they sold to customers.

 "It turned out that it incentivized the wrong kind of behavior," Buffett said.